Hundreds in Craigton, Glasgow struggle to find the right help for alcohol or drug addiction.

-Let's get started.
+Ready?
+Let's get started:

 You can get both rehab and detox services for addiction, in a single package.

-Detox-Only .v.
-Rehab Treatment In Craigton, Glasgow
+Initial Detox .v.
+Full Rehab Programme In Craigton, Glasgow

 If an individual feels better after 28 days in the treatment centre, they may depart, but many stay beyond this.